Cypress and tupelo trees are common sights in the hardwood swamp.

 Andrews is managed to conserve its native plants and animals.
 Invasive plant species are controlled through mechanical and chemical means.
 Some wildlife openings are planted with non-invasive agricultural species.

-The southeast corner of the property, currently a mix of longleaf pine and commercial stands of slash pine, is being restored to the sandhill habitat that historically flourished here.
+The southeast and northeast corners of the property, currently a mix of longleaf pine and commercial stands of slash pine, is being restored to the sandhill and upland mixed woodland habitat that historically flourished here.
 Slash pine is first harvested, followed by planting with longleaf pine and wiregrass.
 Regular burning will maintain this fire-adapted plant community.
 Otherwise, little habitat restoration is needed at Andrews.

 The nonnative wild hog population is controlled through managed hunts.
 Wild hogs damage the forest floor by churning up the ground and uprooting plants.
 They also compete with native wildlife for nuts, roots, berries and insects.